gg-net/dwoss/src/main/markdown/overview.md

  - Incubator projects have the same groupId, but might have a completely different artifact architecture.

-**Package tree**: eu.ggnet.dwoss."project"
+**Package tree**: eu.ggnet.dwoss."project".("layer")

- - Represent each main project.
-To get more information start looking into these first.
- - If a project stretches over multiple layers, the same package tree can be used.
+ - If a project stretches over multiple layers, the layer must be in the package tree.
- - The developer has to ensure, that only one ```package-info.java``` exists.
+ -- Most project violate this rule right now [DWOSS-133](https://jira.cybertron.global/browse/DWOSS-137]) -- But everything new must honor it at least.
  - The validation of overlapping class names is happening in the assembly projects, so it's recommended that the developer watches out for this.

+Examples:
+ - progress (only in one layer)
+ -- dwoss-ee-core-progress : eu.ggnet.dwoss.progress.(ee)
+ - redtape (everythere)
+ -- dwoss-ee-persistence-redtape : eu.ggnet.dwoss.redtape.ee
+ -- dwoss-ee-extended-redtape    : eu.ggnet.dwoss.redtapext.ee
+ -- dwoss-web-extended-redtape    : eu.ggnet.dwoss.redtapext.web
+ -- dwoss-web-persistence-redtape    : eu.ggnet.dwoss.redtape.web
+ -- dwoss-ui-persistence-redtape : eu.ggnet.dwoss.redtape.ui
+ -- dwoss-ui-extended-redtape    : eu.ggnet.dwoss.redtapext.ui

 #### Typical Packages, Classes and Methods with their Nature ####